ParticularBaptists/particularbaptists.github.io/about.md

 permalink: /about/
 ---

-This community site is maintained by Vishal Reddy(https://twitter.com/vlukereddy)
+This community site is maintained by [Vishal Reddy](https://twitter.com/vlukereddy)

-For contributions please send pull requests to: https://github.com/ParticularBaptists/particularbaptists.github.io
+For community site contributions please send pull requests to our [Github Project](https://github.com/ParticularBaptists/particularbaptists.github.io)